-Who could have known what God's gracious intentions were 25 years ago when this volume first arrived for publication?
-Looking back, we have only praise and thanksgiving to God for how He has used it to encourage and equip the Church.
+Who could have known what God’s gracious intentions were when the first copy of Desiring God: Meditations of a Christian Hedonist rolled off the press?
+Looking back, we have only praise and thanksgiving to God for how he has used it to encourage and equip the church.

 And as we look forward, it is our faith-filled prayer that God will glorify himself through the truths in this book, opening the eyes of millions around the world to seek Jesus Christ as their treasure and joy.